phrmendes/phrmendes/content/cv.md

 ## 💼 Work Expericence

+### Data Engineer

+- Escritório de dados - Prefeitura do Rio de Janeiro
+- Rio de Janeiro, RJ
+- 2024 - Now

+> I'm responsible for creating and maintaining ETL pipelines for the city's public datalake.

 ### DevOps / Site Reliability Engineer

 - NTT Data
 - São Paulo, SP
-- 2022 – Now
+- 2022 – 2024

-> I manage CI/CD pipelines with Azure DevOps and monitor the performance of microservices with ArgoCD and New Relic.
-I am also responsible for building automation tools using Infrastructure as Code (Terraform, Ansible and Helm), Python and Go.
+> I've managed CI/CD pipelines with Azure DevOps and ArgoCD, and developed microservice performance monitoring solutions with New Relic.
+I was also responsible for creating automation tools using Infrastructure as Code (Terraform, Ansible and Helm) and Python.

 ### Data analyst